Joseph Kiselewski: Biography

-Kiselewski was born to Polish immigrant farmers in Ward township just north of Browerville, Minnesota Polish was his first language and he was the fourth of nine children.
-Young Joseph attended a one room public country school, then a Polish school, and later graduated from the Minneapolis School of Art.
-A number of teachers and mentors, including Kiselewski’s parish priest Fr.
+Kiselewski was born to Polish immigrant farmers in Ward township just north of Browerville, Minnesota.
+Polish was his first language and he was the fourth of nine children.
+Young Joseph attended a one-room public country school, then a Polish school, and later graduated from the Minneapolis School of Art.
+A number of teachers and mentors, including Kiselewski's parish priest Fr.
 John Gudzeck, encouraged him to attend art school.
 Although his father discouraged him, Kiselewski moved to New York City, where he studied at the National Academy of Design and at the Beaux-Arts Institute of Design.
 From 1922 to 1926 he worked as an assistant to sculptor Lee Lawrie.

-Kiselewski won the Parisian Beaux Arts competition in 1925; received the Prix de Rome in 1926-1929, established a studio in New York in 1929, and was elected an Associate of the National Academy of Design, New York City, in 1936, and an Academician in 1944.
+While employed in the studio of sculptor Lee Lawrie, Kiselewski won the Parisian Beaux Arts competition in 1925; received the Prix de Rome in 1926–1929, established a studio in New York in 1929, and was elected an Associate of the National Academy of Design, New York City, in 1936, and an Academician in 1944.
 He received the J. Sanford Saltus Medal in 1970 for excellence in the art of medallic sculpture.
-He designed numerous medals including some for the US Air Force and the US Army (including those for good conduct) in his lifetime, in addition to the American Defense Service Medal.
+He designed numerous medals including some for the US Air Force and the US Army (including the Army Good Conduct Medal) in his lifetime, in addition to the American Defense Service Medal.

 Four sculptures by Kiselewski are in the public art collection of the Bronx, in New York City.
 They include his involvement, in 1932, with several other art deco era sculptors in the creation of Eight Statuary Groups, each 100" x 121" x 70", sculpted from Georgia pink marble, sited at the Bronx County Courthouse, 161st Street & Grand Concourse.
 Kiselewski's three-feet high granite Frogs, are located at P.S.
 18 and Patterson Houses, on Morris Avenue, between 145th and 146th Streets.
-His bronze bust of Sylvanus Thayer, 1966, is in the Hall of Fame for Great Americans, Bronx Community College/CUNY, on University Avenue and West 181st Street, as is his bronze bust of Oliver Wendell Holmes, Jr., 1970.
+His bronze bust of Sylvanus Thayer, 1966, is in the Hall of Fame for Great Americans, Bronx Community College/CUNY, on University Avenue and West 181st Street, as is his bronze bust of Oliver Wendell Holmes Jr., 1970.